noemiee/skeleton-model/README.md

 **`forcing-profiles.ipynb`**

 This notebook computes the model’s forcing based on the methodology presented in [Ogrosky and Stechman (2015)](https://doi.org/10.1002/qj.2552), while retaining the time-dependence of the profiles.
+Note that the reanalyses data must be downloaded separately from the two sources above.

 **`Stochastic-skeleton-model-main.ipynb`**